What is iliotibial band syndrome (ITBS)?

 - When pain becomes chronic, eventually it will hurt throughout the activity and worsening as the activity continues.

 - Pain may become severe to the point one will stop in the middle of training or competing

 - Pain can become disabling when walking or when climbing up or down steps

 Treatment for Iliotibial Band Syndrome

-First line of defense includes rest, ice, compression, and elevation (RICE).
-If these treatments do not work, physical therapy may be needed to decrease the inflammation.
-A physical therapist will design a regime for you that will consist of specific flexibility and stretching.
-There are also treatments including ultrasound, iontophoresis, manual soft tissue mobilization and evaluatation of the underlying cause of the problem.
-Treatments will be guided to address appropriate muscle strength, balance and/or flexibility and gait analysis.
-If there is a gait problem, shoe orthotics may be useful.
+First line of defense includes rest, ice, compression, and elevation (RICE) along with stretching of the IT band to gain length of the tissue.
+Much of the time physical therapy may be needed to decrease the inflammation and to teach proper HEP for stretching of the IT band.
+Your physical therapist will evaluate you to decide the appropriate treatments/modalities including ultrasound, iontophoresis, manual soft tissue mobilization for your plan of care.
+Treatments will be guided to address appropriate muscle strength, tissue extensibility/flexibility, balance and gait analysis.
+If there is a gait problem, kinesiotaping, McConnell taping or shoe orthotics may be useful.
 Also if there is a leg-length discrepancy, this can be addressed as well as it may be a potential cause of IT band syndrome.

-If you are having pain in your leg or have been diagnosed with iliotibial band syndrome, please come see us for a free consultation to see how we can assist you in your recovery.
+If you are having pain in your knee or hip pain or have been diagnosed with iliotibial band syndrome, please come see us for a free consultation to see how we can assist you in your recovery.
 To request an appointment, click here, or call directly to one of our three locations during regular business hours: